stevenwdv/fathom-shadow/docs/training.rst

 .. note::

    Fathom has had several trainers over its evolution.
-The trainer in old versions of FathomFox are obsoleted by :command:`fathom-train`, described herein.
+Both the Corpus Framework and the trainer built into old versions of FathomFox are obsoleted by :command:`fathom-train`, described herein.

 Once your samples are collected and at least several rules are written, you're ready to do some initial training.
 Fathom's trainer is a commandline Python 3 program that can be installed, along with a few other utilities, by running... ::